in this guide, we’ll look at a wonderful guided meditation for psychic abilities.

 - And other “supernatural” powers.

-There is nothing new about the idea of developing psychic powers through meditation.
-It isn’t so much that meditation gives you these new abilities, but instead that it let’s you unlock the psychic abilities you already have.
+There is nothing new about the idea of developing psychic abilities through meditation.
+It isn’t so much that meditation gives you these new abilities.
+Instead, it unlocks the abilities you already have.

 The Bhagavata Purana (one of Hinduism’s Eight great histories) states that yogis and meditators will establish the following five siddhis: